enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **My Solution:**

 My final inclination was going for the binary instrumentation of the Android app at runtime.
 For that purpose, `Frida` was my choice.
 This tool is a framework that injects JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX and on top of that it is being continuously improved.
 What else can we ask for?
 Let's use `Frida` then.
 Further info, either join the Telegram/IRC chat or read the docs at its website.

-**Security checks within Uncrackable Level3:**

-We find the following protections on the mobile application:
-- Java anti-debugging
-- Java integrity checks
-- Java root checks
-- Native anti-DBI
-- Native anti-debugging
-- Native integrity checks of the Dalvik bytecode

-The following security mechanisms were not found within the application:
-- Java anti-DBI
-- Java obfuscation
-- Native obfuscation (only a bit of symbol stripping)
-- Native root checks
-- Native integrity checks of the native code itself

 That being said, let's walk through how we can extract both secrets and reverse-engineer and instrument the target application.
 Note that this needs to be reversed first and then instrumented at Java and native level.
 Thus, we first reverse and look at both sides before placing any hook.
 The structure of this post is split in four sections:
 * 1. Reverse-engineering Dalvik bytecode.